michahell/watdo/README.md

 # wat do ?
-This project tries to give you as a designer / developer an excuse for a new side-project. this is the origin of 'wat do ?'
+This project tries to give you as a designer / developer an excuse for a new side-project.

 # Do you tick these boxes ?